Sarah Feigin: Early life

-She was born in Latvia, and studied piano and composition at the Jāzeps Vītols Latvian Academy of Music originally known as the Riga Conservatory of Music.
+Sarah Kugel was born in Latvia, and studied piano and composition at the Jāzeps Vītols Latvian Academy of Music originally known as the Riga Conservatory of Music.
 She graduated with bachelor's and master's degrees.
-She moved to Israel in 1972 and founded a Conservatory of Music in Holon in 1973, working as its director until 1983.
+A Holocaust survivor, she moved to Israel in 1972 and founded a Conservatory of Music in Holon in 1973, working as its director until 1983.
 Feigin worked for "Jeunesses Musicales d'Israel" from 1973 to 1990, organizing concerts for youth.
 Her music has been performed internationally.

-Musical Achievements
+Musical achievements

-Sarah would teach children as well as teach at music education institutions when she lived in Israel.
-Her preferred instruments are organ and piano when composing music.
-Her work has been published by the Israel Music Institute, and her pieces have been on the Israeli radio on a regular basis.

-Sarah Feigin composed pieces such as, chamber music, music for piano, educational pieces, songs for ballets, and vocal music.
+Feigin taught children as well as at music education institutions when she lived in Israel.
+Her preferred instruments were the organ and piano when composing music.
+Her work has been published by the Israel Music Institute and her pieces have been on the Israeli radio on a regular basis.
+Feigin composed pieces such as chamber music, music for piano, educational pieces, songs for ballets, and vocal music.

-In 2000, Sarah received an award for her work "Thoughts On Playing" at the International Composition Competition in Miami, Florida.
+In 2000, Feigin received an award for her work Thoughts On Playing at the International Composition Competition in Miami, Florida.